 you’ll reapply less frequently and stay in the sun longer

 There is a tendency for people to think that if they apply a higher factor sunscreen, they can stay out for longer.
-This isn’t the case – a higher SPF just blocks out more UVB rays, it still needs to be reapplied every 2-3 hours to maintain protection from UVB and UVA rays.
+This isn’t the case – a higher SPF just blocks out more UVB rays, it still needs to be reapplied every 2-3 hours to maintain the same protection from UVB and UVA rays.

-why should you choose a natural sunscreen?
+why should you choose a clean or natural sunscreen?

-Natural sunscreens are the best choice for everyone, not just those with acne!
+Clean and natural sunscreens are the best choice for everyone, not just those with acne!
 Apart from caring for your skin, natural sunscreens also:

 - Contain higher amounts of antioxidants and skin vitamins that protect against cell damage which causes premature ageing.